 The secret, of course, is in the sauce.
 The dressing is always the kicker.
 How do you build a beautiful salad composee at home with that great dressing?

 Well, if your recent salad fan moment included a raspberry vinaigrette?
 I’ve gotcha covered.

 Raspberry Vinaigrette, a sweet-tangy dressing featuring raspberries in an oil-and-vinegar bath is just the thing to dress your favorite salads.

-That’s how I first discovered the beauty of using jam as a way to sweeten and flavor salad dressings.
+It’s better than commercial dressings.
+There’s a sweet beauty in using jam as a way to sweeten and flavor salad dressings.
 If you use a naturally-sweetened jam, you can completely avoid adding sugar to your dressing, something that commercial salad dressings companies do to excess.
 Homemade raspberry vinaigrette tastes better and has a better ingredient list than bottled dressing.

 It’s quick to make!
 You can make delicious, light, flavorful, zesty, and fruity dressings in just minutes with this raspberry vinaigrette recipe.

 Homemade vinaigrette is super simple to mix up.
 And it only takes a few minutes.

 - Pour vinegar into a jar and season with salt and pepper.
 Salt won’t dissolve in oil so it’s best to add it first.